 I attended Vanderbilt University in Nashville, Tennessee.
 During my undergrad I double majored in Human and Organizational Development, and Economics.
 After completing my undergrad, I stayed at Vanderbilt for a Master’s of Education and studied Leadership and Organizational Performance.
 Prior to BrainStation, I was the Director of Player Development for the Vanderbilt University Baseball team.
 I wore a lot of different hats in that role, including forming partnerships with a variety of technology vendors to help further incorporate data driven processes to player development.

-What was your motivation to take the Data Science Program?
+What was your motivation to take the Data Science Bootcamp?
 What factors influenced your decision?

 During my time working for both the baseball team at Vanderbilt, as well as a scout for the Chicago Cubs, I learned about the usefulness of machine learning to help make more informed sports decisions.
 In the sports world, models are used to predict the future performance of players through a variety of features.
 In my roles prior to BrainStation, I had the opportunity to leverage the insights derived from models and had a loose understanding of the data science process.
 Ultimately, I recognized that I didn’t just want to use the insights of the models I was interacting with but rather wanted to learn how to create them on my own.

-After looking at a variety of programs across the U.S. and Canada, I ultimately settled on BrainStation for several reasons.
+After looking at a variety of programs, I ultimately settled on BrainStation for several reasons.
 First and foremost, the course was 12 weeks.
 The other programs were 8 weeks or 10 weeks.
 In learning a new skill set, I thought the longer and more intensive the course, the better.
 I was also drawn to the technologies covered in the course, and the resources that BrainStation was investing in my growth – 3 full-time instructors, 2 full-time TAs – and a diverse group of students really attracted me.
 I loved BrainStation’s downtown campus Toronto campus and when I visited, I felt at home.